Creating value and making money with mobile homes inside pre-existing mobile home parks is a very real opportunity that most investors never consider.

-If your end goal is to sell a mobile home directly to a mobile home park, make sure you have a clear understanding of what the park is looking for and be prepared to show the park owner/manager pictures of the mobile home (inside and out) for their approval.
-The park will typically pay you before handling the move, permits, and setup themselves.
+If your end goal is to sell a mobile home directly to a mobile home park, make sure you clearly understand what the park is looking for and be prepared to show the park owner/manager pictures of the mobile home (inside and out) for their approval.
+The park will typically pay you before handling the move, permits, and set up themselves.

 8. Moving Unwanted Mobile Homes from One Park to Another

 If a park owner wants a mobile home removed from the community, perhaps you can help.